RobsenGelalcha/RobsenGelalcha/README.md

 - 👋 Hi, I’m @RobsenGelalcha
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java, Python, Go, and everything aobut computer science that I can fit in my head.
+- 🌱 I’m currently learning Java, Python, Go, and everything about computer science that I can fit in my head.

 <!---
 RobsenGelalcha/RobsenGelalcha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.